Pastor calls for national vision

 “What about those who do not live in New Providence, those who live in the Family Islands.
 Does the vision apply to them?”

-He continued: “You see, we are so focused on the increasing illegal Haitian, Jamaican and Chinese and other nationals and their rights but what of the Bahamians whose rights are not being forecalled.
+He said: “You see, we are so focused on the increasing illegal Haitian, Jamaican and Chinese and other nationals and their rights but what of the Bahamians whose rights are not being forecalled.

 “Those who cannot find jobs on islands that are not being developed but because our successive political directorate have been so Nassau centric, thus not leveling the playing field; [those] who do not have access to quality medical care because there are islands without doctors or dentists or psychologists, or psychiatrists.